Portmarnock Golf Club: History

 The Portmarnock peninsula, on which the links was constructed, was part of "St. Marnock's Estate" owned by the Jameson family of Jameson Irish Whiskey, who built a private golf course there in the 1850s.
 In 1893, insurance executives W. C. Pickeman and George Ross from Sutton were looking to found a club, and after rowing across to Portmarnock to scout the area on Christmas Eve, they negotiated a 25-year lease with John Eustace Jameson on 1 October 1894.
-The first club President was Jameson, with Pickeman and Ross respectively Secretary and Treasurer.
+The first club president was Jameson, with Pickeman and Ross respectively Secretary and Treasurer.
 Jameson's sabbatarianism meant the lease stipulated no Sunday play, but this was soon waived.

 A nine-hole links opened on 26 December 1894, designed by Pickeman with Mungo Park as green consultant.
-The course was extend to 18 holes in 1896, with a separate lease for the new territory.
+The course was extended to 18 holes in 1896, with a separate lease for the new territory.
 George Coburn, who replaced Park as club professional in 1895, assisted in the design and maintenance.
 The championship course follows the original layout although considerably lengthened (over 7500 yards of the Championship tees).
 The only major change in the routing was the insertion in 1927 of a new, now famous par three, the 15th hole.
 As late as 1947 the course surrounded the residences and farmland of some families, at least one of whom (Maggie Leonard) complained of disruption and refused to return lost balls.
 The first clubhouse was a thatched cottage rented from Leonard.
 A new one was constructed in 1896 but burned down in December 1905; a replacement on the same site opened in October 1906.